 Since approval of Phase 1 (Gateway Outline Plan) in 2015 and the West District Outline Plan in 2018, West District has been actively developing.
 The figure below indicates the build-out to date, and future phasing of Subdivision, Development Permits and other site implementation activity planned or anticipated in the next 2-year horizon.

 Plan Refinement Through Implementation

-The two Outline Plans for the fulsome West District Area (2015 & 2018) guide the detailed and staged implementation of the master plan vision.
+Area (2015 & 2018) guide the detailed and staged implementation of the master plan vision.
 The figure below identifies a key series of land use and subdivision refinements as determined through the development and implementation process.